axllent/mailpit-website/content/docs/usage/tagging.md

 In the above example all messages containing `user@example.com` are tagged with `user`, all messages **from** `user2@example.com` are tagged with `user2`, and all messages containing `X-Antivirus: ` are tagged with `Scanned with antivirus`.

 Tags are split by a comma, so multiple tags can be assigned for a match using the following format: `"Tag 1, Tag2"="this is the match"`.

+### Username auto-tagging

+Mailpit can automatically tag messages with the authenticated username (SMTP or HTTP) when the `--tags-username` flag or `MP_TAGS_USERNAME` environment variable is enabled.
+This is especially useful in multi-user environments, allowing you to easily filter and identify messages by user.

+- When enabled, a tag matching the username will be added to each message sent by an authenticated user.
+- Username tags appear alongside other tags in the web UI and can be used in search filters (e.g., `tag:"alice"`).
+- This feature works for both SMTP and HTTP authenticated users.